adamscharf/eatbetterlifestyle/docs/resources.md

 person as the author of Engine2 book
 3. <https://www.purplecarrot.com> — Vegan meal ingredient delivery service like Blue Apron or Plated.
 It's not technically WFPB but the recipes can be easily altered by just skipping the oils
 4. <https://www.hungryroot.com>
+5. <https://www.happycow.net> - Like Yelp but specifically for finding vegan/vegetarian resataurants nearby

 ## Podcasts

 ### Plant Yourself Podcast

-This podcast covers a wide range of topics and is not always related to food, but they approach things from a plant-based perspective and talk a lot about self-improvement and bettering yourself and the environment, which I appreciate.
+- This podcast covers a wide range of topics and is not always related to food, but they approach things from a plant-based perspective and talk a lot about self-improvement and bettering yourself and the environment, which I appreciate.

 ### Thought for Food

+_No longer creating new episodes_

-I’ve only recently started listening to this podcast but you should definitely listen to the “Transitioning to a Plant-Based Lifestyle” episode from 1/28/16.
+- I’ve only recently started listening to this podcast but you should definitely listen to the “Transitioning to a Plant-Based Lifestyle” episode from 1/28/16.
 They come from an athlete perspective too and help break the stereotypes.

 ### Nutrition Facts with Dr. Greger

-Short episodes focused on one health topic.
+- Short episodes focused on one health topic.
 Especially helpful for targeted information like allergies, vitamin supplements, joint health, etc.

+### Others

+- No Meat Athlete
+- Plant-Strong
+- The Rich Roll Podcast

 [engine-2-diet-book]: https://www.amazon.com/Engine-Diet-Firefighters-Save-Your-Life-Cholesterol/dp/0446506680/ref=sr_1_1?ie=UTF8&qid=1527267884&sr=8-1&keywords=engine+2+diet)